autowarefoundation/autoware.universe/design/Map/SemanticMap/AutowareLanelet2Format.md

 ```

 ### TrafficLights
 Default Lanelet2 format uses LineString(`way`) or Polygon class to represent the shape of a traffic light.
 For Autoware, traffic light objects must be represented only by LineString to avoid confusion, where start point is at bottom left edge and end point is at bottom right edge.
-Also, "height" tag must be added in order to represent the size in verticle direction(not the position).
+Also, "height" tag must be added in order to represent the size in vertical direction(not the position).

 The Following image illustrates how LineString is used to represent shape of Traffic Light in Autoware.
 <img src="./docs/traffic_light.png" width="600">